hypo69/hypo/docs/gemini/consultant/ru/fast_api/gemini.md

 **Changes Made**

-*   Added import statements for `logging`, `j_loads` (from `src.utils.jjson`) and `logger` (from `src.logger`).
+* Added import statement `from src.logger import logger`.
-*   Added a docstring for the `ask` function in RST format, describing its purpose, parameters, return value, and potential exceptions.
+* Created a dedicated function `ask()` for the endpoint logic, improving code organization.
-*   Replaced the simple `try...except` block with a more robust approach using `logger.exception`.
-This captures the full stack trace for better error analysis.
+* Added detailed docstrings (reStructuredText format) to the `ask()` function, specifying exceptions and return types.
-*   Added error logging to the `ask` function for improved debugging.
+* Improved error handling: Instead of simple `try-except`, used `logger.error` to log exceptions.
+This is crucial for debugging and monitoring.
+Also added error message log for no prompt.
-*   Fixed typos.
+* Changed return type and error code of `ask()` function to match expectations: return tuple with json response and status code.
-*   Formatted the docstrings to match RST conventions.
+* Changed response status code for success from 500 to 200.
-*   Removed unnecessary comments and redundant docstrings.
+* Added missing docstrings for module

-*   Improved code style to match Python conventions.
+**Full Code (Improved)**

 ```python
 ## \file hypotez/src/fast_api/gemini.py